slint/asclepias-schema/ADS-mock-events.md

-The ADS events are illustrated in the file ADS_events.png
+The ADS events are illustrated in a diagram at the bottom of this document

 ## Event: ADS discovers that a journal article cites a Zenodo (software) record (not yet in the ADS database)